z448/trrr/README.md

 > `trrr keyword1 keyword2 keywordN`

-On Linux, start it without any parameter and it'll use clipboard content as keywords. ( needs 'xclip' or 'xsel' to be installed )
+Start it without any parameter and it'll use clipboard content as keywords. ( needs 'xclip' or 'xsel' to be installed on Linux )

 > `trrr`